 I wonder if I spend enough time really interacting with my children – not just being present in the house, but actually guiding them, supporting them, helping them learn how to be part of a family unit.

 Things feel very different to when I was growing up.
 There was no “tech” to fall back on.
 If Mum didn’t have a chore for you, you found something to do.
-Time filled itself.
+Time filled itself, which is something I try to replicate while letting go of perfect parenting.

 Now, technology is simply part of our children’s everyday lives.
 They’ve grown up with it.
 And while I understand that, I still find myself questioning whether letting it take up so much space means I’m falling short somehow.